ibm-cloud-docs/transit-gateway/adding-gateway.md

 # Adding a connection
 {: #adding-connections}

+You can add a connection to a transit gateway using the UI, CLI, and API.
+{: shortdesc}

-## Adding a connection using the UI
+## Adding a connection in the UI
 {: #tg-ui-adding-connection-transit-gateway}
 {: ui}